Rosemarie Hauser Obituary - WI | Legacy Pro

 Hauser, Rosemarie Sadie "Rose"

-PORTAGE- Rosemarie Sadie "Rose" Hauser, age 90, of Portage, passed away peacefully at Tivoli on Wednesday, August 26 with family by her side.
+PORTAGE – Rosemarie Sadie "Rose" Hauser, age 90, of Portage, passed away peacefully at Tivoli on Wednesday, Aug.
+26, 2020, with family by her side.

-Rosemarie was born on October 25, 1929, to Alfred and Odessa (Paulson) Ebert in Big Spring, Adams County, Wisconsin.
-She is survived by daughters, Donna Gannon (Tom) of Madison, Jeanne Dicka (Dan) of Sun Prairie and Patti Hauser-Kassner (Kurt) of Wisconsin Dells; four grandchildren, TR Gannon (Amy) of Denver, Corey (Sara) Gannon of Phoenix, Jacob Herrick (Tiffany) formerly of Sun Prairie and Teresa Herrick (Kyle Hilliger) of Sun Prairie; great grandson Colton; her brother Paul Ebert of Wisconsin Dells, sister Elaine McFarlin of Wisconsin Dells, sister-in-law Joyce Hauser of Oxford; other relatives and many friends.
+Rosemarie was born on Oct.
+25, 1929, to Alfred and Odessa (Paulson) Ebert in Big Spring, Adams County, Wis.
+She is survived by daughters, Donna Gannon (Tom) of Madison, Jeanne Dicka (Dan) of Sun Prairie and Patti Hauser-Kassner (Kurt) of Wisconsin Dells; four grandchildren, TR Gannon (Amy) of Denver, Corey (Sara) Gannon of Phoenix, Jacob Herrick (Tiffany) formerly of Sun Prairie and Teresa Herrick (Kyle Hilliger) of Sun Prairie; great-grandson, Colton; her brother, Paul Ebert of Wisconsin Dells; sister, Elaine McFarlin of Wisconsin Dells; sister-in-law, Joyce Hauser of Oxford; other relatives and many friends.
 She was preceded in death by her parents; husband, Harlan Hauser; brother, Robert Ebert; sisters, Annamae Kassner and Leona Ginther.

-Funeral services will be held at 2:00 p.m. on Wednesday, September 2, 2020 at Pflanz Mantey Mendrala Funeral Home in Portage, with Rev. Craig Wolfgram officiating.
+Funeral services will be held at 2 p.m. on Wednesday, Sept.
+2, 2020, at PFLANZ MANTEY MENDRALA FUNERAL HOME in Portage, with Rev. Craig Wolfgram officiating.
 A private burial will take place at the Oxford Cemetery.
-Visitation will be held from 1:00 p.m. to 2:00 p.m. on Wednesday, September 2, 2020 at the funeral home (www.pmmfh.com).
+Visitation will be held from 1 p.m. to 2 p.m. on Wednesday, Sept.
+2, 2020, at the funeral home (www.pmmfh.com).

 The family would like to give special thanks to the caring staff at Tivoli, Mother Mary Unit and Agrace Hospice Care.